TAIP-15: Agent Connection Protocol

 • per_transaction - OPTIONAL string decimal amount

-• daily - OPTIONAL string decimal amount
+• per_day - OPTIONAL string decimal amount

 • currency - REQUIRED string ISO 4217 currency code if limits are specified